 The entanglement detection based SIC-POVMs has been briefly discussed in Ref.\cite{ra13}, but the method is subject to the existence of SIC-POVMs.
-However these general symmetric informationally complete measurements do exist for arbitrary dimension $d$, and have many useful applications in quantum information theory.
-And in Ref. \cite{ra14}, based on the calculation of the so-called index of the coincidence, the author derived a number of uncertainty relation inequalities via general SIC-POVMs measurements.
-In addition, for the given SIC-POVM $\mathcal{P}=\{P_{j}\}$ on $\mathbb{C}^{d}$ and the density matrix $\rho$, the author \cite{ra14} proposed a equality about the index of the coincidence $\mathcal{C}(\mathcal{P}|\rho)$, that is,
+However these general symmetric informationally complete measurements do exist for arbitrary dimension $d$ and have many useful applications in quantum information theory.
+In Ref. \cite{ra14}, based on the calculation of the so-called index of the coincidence, the author derived a number of uncertainty relation inequalities by general SIC-POVMs measurements and given some SIC-POVM $\mathcal{P}=\{P_{j}\}$ on $\mathbb{C}^{d}$ and density matrix $\rho$, the author \cite{ra14} calcute the called index of the coincidence $\mathcal{C}(\mathcal{P}|\rho)$, that is,